The Conejo Open Space Foundation was established in 1995 as a 501(c)(3) (nonprofit corporation) for public and charitable purposes.

 A significant goal for the Conejo Open Space Foundation (COSF) is educating the public about the Conejo Valley’s extensive trail system, and about the plants and animals living in the Conejo Open Space.
 Educational projects include:

-- Trails Education Days
+Trails Education Days

-The Conejo Open Space Foundation supports the Conejo Open Space Trails Advisory Committee (COSTAC) in coordinating an annual environmental education program for Conejo Valley fifth graders.
+The Conejo Open Space Foundation supports the Conejo Open Space Trails Advisory Committee (COSTAC) in coordinating an annual environmental education program for Conejo Valley fourth graders.
 Nearly 40,000 students have taken part in Trails Education Days since its inception in 1992.
 For more information, see the Trails Education Days page.

-- Trails Education Days
+Trails Education Days

-The Trail Work program is managed by the Conejo Open Space Conservation Agency (COSCA) and the Conejo Open Space Trails Advisory Committee (COSTAC), and it is supported financially by the Conejo Open Space Foundation.
+The Conejo Open Space Conservation Agency (COSCA) sponsors annual trail building events for which the foundation provides financial and volunteer support.
 Trailwork events include Spring Trail Work Day in March and the annual COSCA Trail Work Day in the fall.
-For more information, see the Trailwork page.
+For more information, visit our Trail Work page.